tomcatmwi/wprouter/README.md

 # `wprouter` - A simple C++ Websocket router for Linux

 This lightweight Websocket router facilitates Websocket communication between IoT devices, in a star network architecture, with the physical network router in the center.
 In other words, if you have multiple IoT devices to talk to each other, this router may be the solution to organize data traffic.
-I wrote this program for a **GL.iNet GL-MT300N-V2** pocket router (an awesome piece of hardware), but it should work on basically anything, including microcontrollers.
+I wrote this program for a **GL.iNet GL-MT300N-V2** pocket router (an awesome piece of hardware), which runs OpenWrt, but it should work on basically anything, including microcontrollers.

 ## How to build it